-Krane has received "manager of managers" exemptive relief from the SEC that permits Krane, subject to the approval of the Board of Trustees, to appoint an unaffiliated sub-adviser or co-adviser or co-adviser or to change the terms of an advisory agreement with an unaffiliated sub-adviser or co-adviser for the Fund without first obtaining shareholder approval.
-The exemptive order permits the Fund to add or to change unaffiliated sub-advisers or co-advisers or to change the fees paid to such parties from time to time without the expense and delays associated with obtaining shareholder approval of the change.
-However, any increase in the aggregate advisory fee paid by the Fund remains subject to shareholder approval.
-In addition, Krane continues to have ultimate responsibility subject to oversight by the Board of Trustees to oversee the sub-advisers or co-advisers and recommend their hiring, termination, and replacement.
-The order permits the Fund to disclose sub-advisers' or co-advisers' fees only in the aggregate in its registration statement.
-The Fund will notify shareholders of any change in the identity of a sub-adviser or co-adviser or the addition of a co-adviser to the Fund.
+Krane has received "manager of managers" exemptive relief from the SEC that permits Krane, subject to the approval of the Board of Trustees, to appoint an unaffiliated sub-adviser or to change the terms of an advisory agreement with an unaffiliated sub-adviser for the Fund without first obtaining shareholder approval.
+The exemptive order permits the Fund to add or to change unaffiliated sub-advisers or to change the fees paid to such parties from time to time without the expense and delays associated with obtaining shareholder approval of the change.
+Any increase in the aggregate advisory fee paid by the Fund remains subject to shareholder approval.
+Under this order, Krane has ultimate responsibility (subject to oversight by the Board of Trustees) to oversee the sub-advisers and recommend their hiring, termination, and replacement.
+The order permits the Fund to disclose sub-advisers' fees only in the aggregate in its registration statement.
+The Fund will notify shareholders of any change in the identity of a sub-adviser or the addition of a sub-adviser to the Fund.